08/02/2022 | Conductivity | 3 MINUTE READ

 Conductivity Monitoring for Reverse Osmosis

 RO treatment systems are designed on the assumption that the RO unit provides a certain level of separation.
-If a failure occurs in the system, the entire treatment train is compromised.
+The entire treatment train is compromised if a failure occurs in the system.
 Membranes can be damaged by insufficient pre-treatment, such as a failure to remove large and gritty particles or insufficient dechlorination, which results in chlorine damage to polyamide membranes.
 Integrity problems can arise from a single treatment stage, which indicates problems with fouling or pre-treatment, or they can arise within a single module, which points to a mechanical failure such as an O-ring break.
 Therefore, profiling the system by collecting conductivity values from many points within the system is the best way to catch and diagnose membrane integrity issues.

 Conductivity vs. TDS